vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 [See Clarity Support Policies](https://clarity.design/documentation/support)

-IMPORTANT: With the next major release of Cloud Director after 10.5, we will be dropping support for Angular v9.
+IMPORTANT: With the next major release of VMware Cloud Director after 10.5, we will be dropping support for Angular v9.

 ## Migration from Angular v9 to Angular v15
 ### Step 1 - Update dependencies